-10.6 North Fork of Teton River
+20.6 North Fork of Teton River

-In most years, the natural flow upstream of USGS gages 13055250 (North Fork Teton River) and 13055340 (South Fork Teton River) isn't sufficient to fill any of the water right priorities for canals on the lower North Fork Teton River below gage 13055250 with the natural flow that arises upstream from that gage.
+During parts of most years, the natural flow arising upstream from USGS gages 13055250 (North Fork Teton River) and 13055340 (South Fork Teton River) isn't sufficient to fill any of the water right priorities for North Fork Teton River diversions between the Teton Island Feeder Canal and the North Fork's confluence with the Henrys Fork.
 There are usually some additional reach gains (spring flows and return flows) that arise downstream from gage 13055250 but, because there isn't a streamflow gage at the end of the reach before the North Fork enters the Henrys Fork, determining the amount of reach gain or natural flow available to the Lower North Fork diversions is a challenge.
-The reach gain in the Lower North Fork downstream of gage 13055250 can be computed by summing the diversions and subtracting the diversion sum from the discharge at 13055250.
-If the calculated value is less than zero, the reach gain in the Lower North Fork River reach is assumed to be zero.
-If the calculated value is greater than zero, the reach gain is assumed to be the calculated amount of natural flow available to water rights downstream of gage 13055250 that is not available to Teton River diversions upstream from gage 13055250.
+The reach gain in the Lower North Fork downstream from gage 13055250 can be computed by summing the diversions and subtracting the diversion sum from the discharge at 13055250.
+If the calculated value is less than zero, the reach gain is assumed to be the calculated amount of natural flow available to water rights downstream from gage 13055250 that is not available to Teton River diversions upstream from gage 13055250.